top of page

 Metabolism and Muscle:

 When in a calorie deficit, the body may break down both fat and muscle for energy.
-However, strength training signals the body to retain muscle mass, or even increase it, while focusing on burning fat.
-This muscle preservation not only aids in short-term fat loss but also supports long-term weight management by keeping your metabolism higher.
+However, strength training signals the body to retain muscle mass, or even increase it (especially in beginners), while focusing more on burning fat.
+This muscle preservation not only aids in short-term fat loss but also supports long-term weight management by maintaining lean mass and physical function.

 Fat Loss vs Weight Loss:

-Although many forms of exercise contribute to weight loss, strength training stands out for its ability to ensure that most of the weight lost comes from fat rather than muscle.
+Although many forms of exercise contribute to weight loss, strength training stands out for its ability to help ensure that more of the weight lost comes from fat rather than muscle.
 The goal should be to lower body fat percentage while maintaining or increasing muscle mass, resulting in a leaner, more functional physique.
-Strength training excels in this area, promoting a healthy body composition that goes beyond just the numbers on the scale.

 Long-Term Advantages: